 Mobile Device Management or MDM - An application designed to manage mobile devices for an institution.
 MDM provides for delivery of patches and updates, delivery of apps and security of devices by providing the capability of remotely wiping a device should it be lost or stolen.

-Executive Vice President, Business and Finance - The Executive Vice President for Business and Finance has delegated the execution and maintenance of Information Technology to the Assistant Vice President, Information Technology.
-The Executive Vice President for Business and Finance is responsible for approval of all data plans.
+Executive Vice President, Business and Finance - The Executive Vice President (EVP) for Business and Finance has delegated the execution and maintenance of information technology to the Assistant Vice President (AVP), Information Technology.
+The EVP for Business and Finance is responsible for approval of all data plans.

 Funding will be through normal budgetary processes.